moreirap/cfpartners/README.md

 * A storage account intended to hold terraform state

 These terraform modules also store important secrets in GitHub, to allow access to Azure resources from within GitHub and when implementing CI/CD.
+In order to be able to login and create secrets in GitHub, you'd have first to create a personal access token.
+This token will then be passed on to terraform as a variable (as seen below) or can be entered interactively if you'd prefer.

 These modules should be executed in the order and using vars provided in **cfpartnersdev.tfvars **